jonringer/pkgs-modules-proposal/README.md

 ## Unresolved questions

 - To remove ambigiuity with system module eval, should the attr be named `pkgsModules` instead?
+- What to do with legacy `config` option?
+  - Most likely keep for backwards compatibility with people wanting to interop with nixpkgs

 ## Future work